All Products

 Intelligent Whitelist Engine: By default, the switch is turned off.

-Protection rules of the whitelist module that are automatically created are displayed in the AutoTemplate protection template in the Whitelist section of the Basic Web Protection page.
-For more information, see Configure protection rules for the whitelist module to allow specific requests.
+Protection rules of the whitelist module that are automatically created are displayed in the AutoTemplate protection template in the Whitelist section.
+For more information, see View whitelist.

 Note

-Only pay-as-you-go WAF instances and subscription WAF instances that run the Enterprise or Ultimate edition support this feature.
+Only pay-as-you-go and subscription WAF instances of the Enterprise and Ultimate editions support this feature.

 3. Step 3: Configure Effective Scope

-After you create a protection template, you can click the 展开图标 icon to the left of the template name to view the engine information of the template.
-You can also click Configure Engine in the Actions column to open the Configure Engine panel.
-In this panel, you can view the action and status information of the protection rules in the template.
+You can click the 展开图标 icon to the left of the protection template name to view the engine information of the template.
+You can also click Configure Engine to open the engine configuration page and view the action and status information of the detailed rules.

 Enable and disable a protection template